FrancoVazza/JULIA/README.md

 # JULIA
 (Growing) collection of programs coded in Julia, for postprocessing of grid (mostly Enzo) data

+See also https://github.com/MatteoAngelinelli repository for Julia routines to analyse our Enzo simulations.

 Updated list

 1.  scaling_plot.jl = plotting of a few different sequence of data for comparison